Digital SLR photography — a beginner’s guide to bird photography (continued)

-Single birds in flight are more tricky than a whole flock of birds because you’ve got a more difficult job keeing a single bird in the frame while you’re focusing and panning and firing.
+Single birds in flight are more tricky than a whole flock because you’ve got a more difficult job keeing a single bird in the frame while you’re focusing and panning and firing.
 And it’s even tougher with long lenses, due to the fact that the slightest movement or error in framing is magnified noticeably at the long focal lengths.
-First time I tried using a long lens with flying birds I almost fell over.
-This is where it’s good to practise with common birds like pigeons.
+First time I tried using a long lens with flying birds I was concentrating so hard on keeping the bird in the frame that I forgot about everything else and almost fell over.
+This is where it’s good to practise with common critters like pigeons.
+Or dogs.

-The large size of the Darter makes the photographer’s job easier
+The large size of the Darter makes a photographer’s job a whole lot easier.

 Now, the bigger the bird, the easier it is to get a nice flight shot of one.
 I’m talking birds the size of swans and pelicans.
 Because of their size you don’t need to be right next to them to get them to almost fill the frame.
 And your focusing system has a lot more bird to work with.
 Also, a large bird will appear to move more slowly through the frame than a small bird up close, making your job tracking it much easier.